This article applies to: Self-Hosted

 Password Pusher supports three types of backend databases:

-1. SQLite3 (Ephemeral) - Easiest to launch/maintain.
-All data is lost on container restart.
+1. SQLite3 (Ephemeral) - All data is lost on container restart.

 3. MariaDB